Katia ramps up power, but seen missing U.S. East Coast

 Berg said there was still a one in 10 chance parts of the East Coast could experience tropical storm-force winds when Katia passed well offshore later this week, especially jutting coastal areas like North Carolina's Outer Banks and Cape Cod in Massachusetts.
 Bermuda could also experience such winds.

-Elsewhere, Tropical Storm Lee tested New Orleans' flood defences over the weekend, and on Monday its weakened remnants threatened to dump heavy rain on states from Texas to Florida.
+Elsewhere, Tropical Storm Lee tested New Orleans' flood defenses over the weekend, and on Monday its weakened remnants threatened to dump heavy rain on states from Texas to Florida.

-The September 10 peak of the annual Atlantic hurricane season was approaching, and hurricane spotters were already watching another tropical wave, located southwest of the Cape Verde Islands off Africa.
+The September 10 peak of the annual Atlantic hurricane season is approaching, and hurricane spotters were already watching another tropical wave, located southwest of the Cape Verde Islands off Africa.

-This was moving westwards and the NHC gave it a "high" chance of becoming a tropical cyclone in the next 48 hours.
+That was moving westward and the NHC gave it a "high" chance of becoming a tropical cyclone in the next 48 hours.

 Forecasters have predicted a very active 2011 Atlantic season with between eight and 10 hurricanes, above the long-term June to November average of six to seven hurricanes.